 Veteran morning radio show host is signing off for the last time

 It's hard to describe his voice — warm, full, maybe a little bit rumbly.
 But if you've lived in Nova Scotia at some point over the past four decades you would recognize it.

-That voice will fade from the airwaves on Jan.
-26, 2018, after Don Connolly turns on his microphone for the last time to say goodbye to generations of morning CBC Radio listeners on the Nova Scotia mainland.
+That voice will fade from the airwaves this morning, as Don Connolly turns on his microphone for the last time to say goodbye to generations of morning CBC Radio listeners on the Nova Scotia mainland.

 Connolly, who first joined the Information Morning team as an interviewer in April 1976, calculated he's done more than 70,000 interviews in his 42 years with the show.

 Connolly said his goal was "to be good company" for morning listeners "to reflect back to them the Nova Scotia they understand and care about."

 Born in Antigonish, N.S., on June 22, 1947, and raised in Bathurst, N.B., Connolly was supposed to go into the family business — construction.
 Instead he found himself reading the morning news at CKBC in Bathurst, after getting laid off from his job at a weekly newspaper.

 He remembers the advice the general manager at the station gave him when he mentioned he didn't have any radio experience: "It ain't rocket science."